 • Finally, explore Machu Picchu

-When is the best time to hike the slow version Inca Trail?
+When is the best time to hike the Inca Trail slow version tour?

 The best time to hike the Inca Trail is during the dry season.
 However, each season has its benefits.